Are you interested in making drop cloth curtains or no-sew drop cloth curtains? Here’s an easy guide with tons of answers and a little FAQ.

 I used to have drop cloth curtains here instead of these smocked jute curtains and I hung them the same way.

-This is the no sew version of drop cloth curtains.
+2. Make a no-sew version of drop cloth curtains.

 You just clip on clips and hang.

 I like the really small rods because they let the curtains shine (and they are less expensive, too).

 These are small dowel rods with finials and brackets.